w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 ## Your Keys, Your Responsibility

 Account abstraction addresses the challenges of managing cryptographic keys representing accounts on blockchains and, more generally, your digital identity.
 In Web3, you digitally sign any transaction or, more generally, any message using your private key.
-Data is recorded on a public ledger (blockchain) whose multiple copies of it are stored in computers participating in a P2P network.
+Data is recorded on a public ledger (usually blockchain-based) whose multiple copies of it are stored in computers participating in a P2P network.

-While the account keys grant users control and ownership, losing them results in losing access to digital assets and fragmentation of your digital identity since you will need to create a new account with a new set of keys.
+While the account private keys grant users control and ownership, losing them results in losing access to digital assets and fragmentation of your digital identity since you will need to create a new account with a new set of keys.
 This poses a hurdle for both users and developers regarding security and adoption.

 ## Definition of Account Abstraction

+The term _abstraction_ refers to separating the user experience from the private key, enabling a piece of code to dictate account behavior.
+This allows for increased flexibility of accounts that originally were not engineered to be flexible, and decreased chances of key mismanagement.

 Account abstraction introduces a layer of on-chain logic that controls an account, typically in the form of a smart contract.
-This abstracts some key management complexities, reducing the likelihood of compromise.
-It allows for dynamic changes in an account’s operation without altering the core protocol.
+Without a smart contract abstracting accounts would require changes in the core architecture of the protocol.

-The term _abstraction_ refers to separating the user experience from the private key, enabling a piece of code to dictate account behavior.
-In Ethereum, this is achieved through smart contracts, while the highly generic codebase of Polkadot's architecture makes accounts natively more flexible and abstract without the direct need for smart contracts.
+The highly generic codebase of Polkadot's architecture makes accounts natively flexible and abstract without the direct need for smart contracts.

 ## Account Abstraction in Polkadot

+In Substrate functions come from Origins.
+For example OpenGov in Polkadot has diferent origins with different privileges such as allocating treasury funds, etc. Custom origins can be created while designing you own chain using the Polkadot SDK.
+Accounts happen to be one variant of Substrate origin.

 While the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) does not have a single pallet (module) for complete account abstraction, it incorporates various pallets that collectively achieve